CameronTurner/AWSQoS1WorkAround/README.md

   ```outReturn/${deviceID}
  ```

+Step 4: Go to IAM and select the *ROLE* that you selected to run the re-publish action in AWS IoT.
+Set the role to be able to 'access all resources'.
+There might be a more secure option to allow it access to the 2nd 'republish' so best to look into that depending on your account complexity.

-Step 4: Have your device subscribe to a topic where the 'return' message will come back
+Step 5: Have your device subscribe to a topic where the 'return' message will come back
 ```client.subscribe(String("outReturn/" + deviceID);
 ```
 In the above code, we are subscribing to the topic out/myDevicesID - so that way we are not getting the messages for every other device heading our way.
 If you have 1000+ devices, you don't want all those messages heading off to every device.

-Step 5: Have your device compare the unique message ID to the one that was just sent to validate they match.
+Step 6: Have your device compare the unique message ID to the one that was just sent to validate they match.
   ```C++
   if (newUniqueMessageCode == UniqueMessageCode)
   {